greengeek/trilium-obsidian-theme/README.md

 ## Instructions
 - Create a new note in Trilium notes.
-- Under the Basic Properties tab, set Notetype to Code and choose the CSS option
+- Under the Basic Properties tab, set Note type to Code and choose the CSS option
 - Under the next tab over, called Owned attributes, paste in the following: #appTheme=Obsidian
 - In the body of the notes paste the contents of Obsidian.css
 - Click on the Trilium icon at the top left of the page and choose Options